 Unfortunately, calling the FDA’s MedWatch hotline doesn’t get you an award.
 A sealed lawsuit has to be filed in federal court in order to become eligible for an award under the False Claims Act.

 Do you have information about dirty drugs or cGMP violations?
-Contact attorney Brian Mahany at or by telephone at (414) 704-6731 (direct).
+Visit our Pharma Whistleblower information page.
+Want to know if you have a case?
+Contact attorney Brian Mahany at or by telephone at (direct).
 All inquiries are protected by the attorney – client privilege and kept completely confidential.